kelseyjo959/aws-solutions-architect/virtual-private-cloud/README.md

     * configure routing tables
     * configure network gateways
 * can create a Hardware VPN connection between corporate data center and VPC
-  * allows you to leverage AWS Cloud as an extension of corporate Datacentero
+  * allows you to leverage AWS Cloud as an extension of corporate Data center
 * within each Region, 5 VPC are allowed

 * **VPCs consist of:**